josdoaitran/josdoaitran.github.io/_posts/2025/2025-03-07-Main-keys-for-mobile-application-tessting-appium.md

 - I did NOT mention a specify programming language that I want to  learn in a mobile automation test course.
 Therefore, ChatGPT did not mention the essential steps that we should learn with a test framework.
 - From my experiences, I suggest we should apply distributed execution instead of parallel execution in test.
 It helps us easier to debug the test than using parallel execution.

-There are two points that I would really love AI to suggest improvements on: `Performance & Network Testing` and `Regularly cleaning device cache/data before test execution`.
+There are two points that I would really love AI to suggest improvements on my post: `Performance & Network Testing` and `Regularly cleaning device cache/data before test execution`.
 Some of these points impact the stability of mobile automation testing, and one point relates to flaky testing.
+And especially about, we must install: Android SDK for Android and Xcode for iOS to run automation test for android and ios devices.

 [//]: # ([![10 keys for web application testing #shorts #mobile]&#40;https://img.youtube.com/vi/cYTZdLm1uxI/0.jpg&#41;]&#40;https://www.youtube.com/watch?v=cYTZdLm1uxI&#41;)
 [//]: # ()